 - 1. Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted - 2.
-Children with special medical or social circumstances affecting the child where these needs can only be met at this school. (a) - 3.
-Children resident in the catchment area for Wincle school which includes the parishes of Wincle, Wildboarclough and Macclesfield Forest.
-A map is attached to this policy. (b) - 4.
-Children who have a sibling (brother or sister) at Wincle school who will still be attending Wincle school the following year. (c) - 5.
-Children whose parents are faithful and regular members of church that is a member of Churches Together in Britain or Ireland. (d) - 6.
+Children with special medical or social circumstances affecting the child where these needs can only be met at this school. - 3.
+Children resident in the catchment area for Wincle school which includes the parishes of Wincle, Wildboarclough and Macclesfield Forest. - 4.
+Children who have a sibling (brother or sister) at Wincle school who will still be attending Wincle school the following year. - 5.
+Children whose parents are faithful and regular members of church that is a member of Churches Together in Britain or Ireland. - 6.
 Children who live nearest to the school priority will be decided on the basis of the distance from the school to home measured "Pupils living nearest to the school measured using the National Land and Property Gazetteer (NLPG) which measures straight line distances in miles from the school's coordinate point to the point of residence's coordinate point"